Andereoo/TkinterWeb/tkinterweb/docs/GEOMETRY.md

 ## Questions, bugs, and features
 Please report bugs or request new features in the [issues page](https://github.com/Andereoo/TkinterWeb/issues).

-If you need some help using TkinterWeb in your app, also feel free to head over to the issues page.
+If you need some help using TkinterWeb in your app, also feel free to ask for tips the issues page.